BLE-LTER/ble-handbook/handbook.md

 based on [UTLists](utlists.utexas.edu), which in turn is based on Sympa software.

-We have settled on these settings:
+We have settled on these settings.
+However, see config section below if you ever wanna change.

 Only list members can send messages.
 Messages are not moderated.
 Replies to messages from others will be sent to the entire list, i.e., default reply behavior is reply-all.
 Email the original poster directly for tangential thoughts, specific questions, etc.

-However, see config section below if you ever wanna change settings.

 List members can invite others to join, but a list owner must approve once a person has been invited.
 An Nguyen, Tim Whiteaker, Christina Bonsell, and Nathan McTigue own/admin the lists.
 No moderators are set, so mods are the same as owners.
 Note that owners are not necessarily subscribers.
-Owners/mods can always post to a group, but if they are not themselves subscribed will not be included on conversations they didn't initiate.
+Owners/mods can always post to a group, but if they are not themselves subscribed, will not be included on conversations they didn't initiate.

 There are three lists as of Feb 2020: